More Info on yearSimilar Undetermined MusicSearch Artistopia

 A calendar year is an approximation of the Earth's orbital period in a given calendar .
 A calendar year in the Gregorian calendar (as well as in the Julian calendar ) has either 365 ( common year s) or 366 ( leap year s) days.

 The word "year" is also used of periods loosely associated but not strictly identical with either the astronomical or the calendar year, such as the seasonal year , the fiscal year or the academic year , etc. By extension, the term year can mean the orbital period of any planet : for example, a "Martian year" is the time in which Mars completes its own orbit.
-The term is also applied more broadly to any long period or cycle, such as the " Great Year ".
+The term is also applied more broadly to any long period or cycle, such as the Platonic " Great Year ".
 OED , s.v. "year", entry 2.b.: " transf.
 Applied to a very long period or cycle (in chronology or mythology, or vaguely in poetic use)."

 Etymology

-Further|Jeran West Saxon gear (IPA|j?ar), Anglian dialects|Anglian ger continues Proto-Germanic *j?ram ( *j Eihwaz|e2ram ).
-Cognates are German language|German Jahr , Old High German jar , Old Norse ár and Gothic language|Gothic jer , all from a PIE *yerom "year, season".
+See|Jeran West Saxon gear (IPA|j?ar), Anglian dialects|Anglian ger continues Proto-Germanic *j?ram ( *j Eihwaz|e2ram ).
+Cognates are German language|German Jahr , Old High German jar , Old Norse �r and Gothic language|Gothic jer , all from a PIE *yerom "year, season".
 Cognates outside of Germanic are Avestan yare "year", Ancient Greek|Greek lang|grc|??a "year, season, period of time" (whence " hour "), Old Church Slavonic jaru and Latin hornus "of this year".

-Latin :wikt:annus|Annus (a 2nd declension masculine noun; annum is the accusative case|accusative singular ; anni is genitive singular and nominative plural; anno the dative and ablative singular) is from a PIE noun PIE|*at-no- , which also yielded Gothic language|Gothic aþnam "year".
+Latin :wikt:annus|Annus (a 2nd declension masculine noun; annum is the accusative case|accusative singular ; anni is genitive singular and nominative plural; anno the locative singular) is from a PIE noun PIE|*at-no- , which also yielded Gothic language|Gothic a�nam "year".

 Both *ye-ro- and *at-no- are based on verbal roots expressing movement, *at- and *ey- respectively, both meaning "to go" generally.

-The Greek word for "year", lang|grc|?t??, is cognate with Latin vetus "old", from PIE *wetus- "year", also preserved in this meaning in Sanskrit IAST|vat-sa- "yearling (calf)" and IAST|vat-sa-ras "year".
+The Greek word for "year", lang|grc|?t??, is cognate to Latin vetus "old", from PIE *wetus- "year" , also preserved in this meaning in Sanskrit IAST|vat-sa- "yearling (calf)" and IAST|vat-sa-ras "year".

-Derived from Latin annus are a number of English words, such as wikt:annual|annual , :wikt:annuity|annuity , :wikt:anniversary|anniversary , etc.; :wikt:per annum|per annum means "each year".
+Derived from Latin annus are a number of English words, such as wikt:annual|annual , :wikt:annuity|annuity :wikt:anniversary|anniversary etc.; :wikt:per annum|per annum means "yearly".

 Seasonal year

-Further|Effect of sun angle on climateA seasonal year is the time between successive recurrences of a season al event such as the flooding of a river, the migration of a species of bird, the flowering of a species of plant, the first frost, or the first scheduled game of a certain sport.
+See|Effect of sun angle on climateA seasonal year is the time between successive recurrences of a season al event such as the flooding of a river, the migration of a species of bird, the flowering of a species of plant, the first frost, or the first scheduled game of a certain sport.
 All of these events can have wide variations of more than a month from year to year.

 Calendar year

-A calendar year is the time between two dates with the same name in a calendar .
 A half year (one half of a year) may run from January to June, or July to December.

 No astronomical year has an integer number of days or lunar months, so any calendar that follows an astronomical year must have a system of intercalation such as leap year s.
 Financial and scientific calculations often use a 365-day calendar to simplify daily rates.